Convex-Dev/convex/convex-gui/README.md

 - Visualisation of CPoS consensus and network messaging
 - Simulations and stress test code

+## Usage

+### Local peer operation

+Run the main class `convex.gui.manager.PeerGUI`.

+This launches the GUI application, which defaults to running a small local network of Peers.

 ## License

 Copyright 2019-2023 The Convex Foundation and Contributors

-Code in convex-java is provided under the Convex Public License
+Code in convex-gui is provided under the Convex Public License